Handling state space explosion in verification of component-based systems: A review: Results on handling SSE in CBSD

-Another work presented in \cite{he2012component} to compositional verification of component based in X-MAN.
+Another work presented in \cite{he2012component} on compositional verification of component-based in X-MAN.
 This work consists of two steps: 1- Vertical verification and Horizontal verification.
-Vertical verification guarantees that each atomic component satisfies its contracts (presented by an interface).
-2- Horizontal verification which uses components contracts to verify the entire system.
-In this work they suppose that the interface rules has been already attached to each component in the repository.
+Vertical verification guarantees that each atomic component satisfies its constraints (presented by an interface).
+2- Horizontal verification which uses component constraint to verify the entire system.
+In this work, they suppose that the interface rules have been already attached to each component in the repository.
 Other works in interface based verification are \cite{sun2014verifying,cimatti2015contracts,howar2015trusting}.

-\textbf{\textit{Incremental verification-}} as its name implies, incremental verification incrementally checks the system behavior.
+\textit{\textbf{Incremental verification-}} as its name implies, incremental verification incrementally checks the system behaviour.
 It can be done during design process.
-If a CBS is constructing incrementally, verification can be done during the construction and iteratively check properties of unfinished system until the system is completed.
-Thus, for incrementally verification of CBS it is vital to support incremental construction.
+If a CBSD is constructing incrementally, verification can be done during the construction and iteratively check properties of unfinished system until the system is completed.
+Thus, for incremental verification of CBSD, it is vital to support incremental construction.
 In \cite{lau2012incremental}, property feasibility of incremental construction have been proved.
-Let system $S$ constructed by $inc_i$ increments from initial $inc_0$ where $inc_1 \subseteq inc_2 \subseteq inc_3$ ... and $inc_i \subseteq inc_{i+1}$ which means $inc_{i+1}$ contains the behaviors of $inc_i$ \cite{lau2012incremental}.
-We say $\varphi$ is the properties of the system $S$ such that $\varphi_{inc_1} \subseteq \varphi_{inc_2} \subseteq \varphi_{inc_3} \subset ...$ where $\varphi_{inc_1} \subseteq \varphi_{inc_2}$ means the properties that satisfied in $inc_i$ preserved in the next step of construction $inc_{i+1}$.
+Let system $S$ be constructed by $inc_i$ increments from initial $inc_0$ where $inc_1 \subseteq inc_2 \subseteq inc_3 \ldots$ and $inc_i \subseteq inc_{i+1}$ which means $inc_{i+1}$ contains the behaviours of $inc_i$ \cite{lau2012incremental}.
+We say $\varphi$ is the properties of the system $S$ such that $\varphi_{inc_1} \subseteq \varphi_{inc_2} \subseteq \varphi_{inc_3} \subset \ldots$ where $\varphi_{inc_1} \subseteq \varphi_{inc_2}$ means the properties that is satisfied in $inc_i$ is preserved in the next step of construction $inc_{i+1}$.
 Thus, preservation of the system properties when new increments are added is one of the key challenges in incremental verification.

-Second, providing an appropriate way to avoid of re-verifying the system when new increments in the higher level of verification is required.
-Verifying the whole system after every small changes is not efficient.
-Therefore, providing a rule to deal with this issue can be consider as a effective improvement in formal verification, because it leads to reduce the whole verification effort significantly.
+Second, providing an appropriate way to avoid re-verifying the system when new increments in the higher level of verification are added is required.
+Verifying the whole system after every small change is not efficient.
+Therefore, providing a rule to deal with this issue can be considered as an effective improvement in formal verification, because it leads to reduce the whole verification effort significantly.